 The above descriptions are slightly simplified accounts of what goes on in our actual program.
-In particular, our treatment of vertical and horizontal scales is more complicated than is suggested above by the term "machine precision."
-In fact, all convergence criteria are relative, making chebfun construction scale-invariant in the usual manner associated with IEEE floating-point arithmetic.
-Thus for example if f is the chebfun constructed from f(x) on [0, 1] and f2 is the chebfun constructed from sf(tx) on $[0, t^{-1}]$ , then so long as underflow and overflow limits are not reached, f2(x) will match sf(tx) closely, and the two will be identical if s and t are powers of 2.
+In particular, our treatment of vertical and horizontal scales is more complicated than is suggested above by the term 'machine precision'.
+In fact, all convergence criteria are relative, making chebfun construction scale invariant in the usual manner associated with IEEE floating-point arithmetic.
+Thus, for example, if f is the chebfun constructed from f(x) on [0, 1] and f2 is the chebfun constructed from sf(tx) on $[0, t^{-1}]$ then, so long as underflow and overflow limits are not reached, f2(x) will match sf(tx) closely, and the two will be identical if s and t are powers of 2.

 Here is one more example of automatic edge detection in action.
-The following code sequence constructs chebfuns for $e^x + \cos(7x) + 0.1 \operatorname{sign}(x - x_0)$ , where $x_0$ takes three random values in [0, 1], and compares $x_0$ with the automatically determined breakpoint.
+The following code sequence constructs chebfuns for $e^x + \cos(7x) + 0.1\text{sign}(x - x_0)$, where x_0 takes three random values in [0, 1], and compares x_0 with the automatically determined break point: